-Learning Outcome: The learner will: Assessment Criteria: The learner can: 1.
-Be able to make butt fusion joints on pipes over 355mm 1.1 Carry out site specific risk assessment, and review in accordance with company procedures.
+Learning Outcome: The learner will: Assessment Criteria: The learner can: Be able to make butt fusion joints on pipes over 355mm 1.1 Carry out site specific risk assessment, and review in accordance with company procedures.
 1.2 Select and wear the designated Personal Protective Equipment (PPE) 1.3 Interpret engineering specifications relevant to the engineering activity.
-1.4 Take measures to check that jointing and related equipment and consumables are as specified and fit for purpose.
+1.4 Take measures to check that jointing and related equipment and consumables are as specified and fit for purpose .
 1.5 Follow the job instructions and procedures accurately to prepare and make joints.
-1.6 Check and confirm that joint preparation: complies with the specification meets quality requirements.
+1.6 Check and confirm that joint preparation: complies with the specificationmeets quality requirements.
 1.7 Ensure suitable lifting and handling equipment is available.
 1.8 Provide adequate weather protection during the entire jointing cycle.
 1.9 Carry out and monitor the machine operations in line with specifications and job instructions.
 1.10 Confirm compliance with • job instructions • correct preparation • specification • specified dimensional accuracy • approved practices and procedures 1.11 Demonstrate-how to make butt fusion joints of the required quality and dimensions.
 1.12 Demonstrate how to de-bead and carry out the approved quality assurance test on the bead.
 1.13 Confirm joint and bead are identifiable by marking in accordance with company procedures.
 1.14 Confirm the equipment is in a safe and clean condition on completion of jointing activities 1.15 Handle excess and waste materials and temporary attachments, in line with approved and agreed procedures.
-2. Be able to use and communicate data and information 2.1 Take action to check with designated personnel any circumstances where information appears incorrect.
+2.1 Take action to check with designated personnel any circumstances where information appears incorrect.
 2.2 Use organisational information systems to record and store jointing data and information.
-3. Be able to resolve problems which arise from jointing materials 3.1 Report promptly to the designated person damage or defects to tools, equipment, materials.
+3.1 Report promptly to the designated person damage or defects to tools, equipment, materials.
 3.2 Resolve day to day problems within the responsibility of the job role.
 3.3 Report promptly to the designated person matters outside the responsibility of the job role using approved procedures.
-4. Know how to joint materials by butt fusion processes on pipes over 355mm diameter 4.1 Describe the correct handling procedures to be used during butt fusion jointing.
+4.1 Describe the correct handling procedures to be used during butt fusion jointing.
 4.2 Outline the industry codes of practice and company procedures relating to butt fusion jointing.
 4.3 Explain why only pipes of similar specifications can be joined together.
 4.4 Describe the different stages that take place during the jointing process and the importance of allowing each phase to complete.
+1.14 1.15 2.1 2.2 3.1 3.2 4.1 4.2 4.3